 MAT 05 – Participation in Sport

-You can download this activity as a rich text file (RTF) using the links at the bottom of the page.
+You can download this activity, the teacher solutions and the assessment rubric as a rich text file (RTF) at the bottom of the page.

 This classroom activity involves using ABS data related to participation in sport to create graphs that best represent the data.
 Students write a newspaper report of their findings and include the implications for future development of facilities.

 - Copy of the Excel dataset